Pasoeroean Stoomtram Maatschappij: Locomotives

 The steam trams facilitated the daily commute for the working people.
 Therefore, the tram quickly received a good response from the population, which used at that time otherwise traditional means of transport such as horses or carts.
 Despite the cheap prices, the tram was considered faster than other means of transport at the time.
 The locomotives were used not only for passenger cars, but also for freight cars that transported sugarcane and other export products to the port and also loaded factory machinery products from De Bromo, NV. machine shop (later became PT.Bromo Steel Indonesia (PT.Bosto)) to support the operational activities of several sugar mills in and around Pasuruan Regency and another factories.
 De Bromo also provided steal beam manufacturing as operational support for PsSM infrastructure like rail lines.

-Because it had the same track gauge as state railway Staatsspoorwegen or SS, the PsSM trains could be integrated with SS main line and crops were could be transported through Tanjung Tembikar Harbor of Pasuruan or transported directly to other cities without the need for unloading.
+Because it had the same track gauge as state railway Staatsspoorwegen or SS, the PsSM trains could be integrated with SS main line and crops were could be transported through the Port of Pasuruan or transported directly to other cities without the need for unloading.
 For another option, the crops which were transported could be stored in advance to the government warehouses located just north of Pasuruan Station (Pasoeroean SS) (now located at Maluku street and Martadinata street via google maps).